BayesiaLab 101 Short Course in Bangalore

 - Model Source: Data vs. Theory

 - Proposing Bayesian Networks as a Reasoning Framework

 - The Bayesian Network Formalism

 - Directed Acyclic Graphs & Their Properties

 - Probability Calculus & Factorization

-- Key Advantages of Bayesian Networks as a Modeling Framework
+- Properties Benefits of Bayesian Networks

 - Knowledge Modeling with Domain Expertise